-The CEO holds an executive function and his/her responsibilities include, amongst others:
+The CEO holds an executive function and his/her appointment shall be approved by the SC.
+His responsibilities include, amongst others:

-- (i) Developing the strategic direction of the Bank; - (ii) Ensuring that the Bank's strategies and corporate policies are effectively implemented; - (iii) Ensuring that the Board's decisions are implemented and Board directions are responded to; - (iv) Providing directions in the implementation of short and long- term business plans; - (vi) Providing strong leadership i.e. effectively communicating a vision management philosophy and business strategy to the employees; - (vii) Keeping the Board regularly and fully informed of all business aspects of the Bank's operations and ensuring sufficient information is distributed to the Board members, particularly on matters relating to; - (a) The performance, financial condition and operating environment of the Bank; - (b) Failures relating to internal control systems, corruption risk management systems and management information systems, including breaches of risk limits and the Anti-Bribery and Corruption Policy: - (c) Legal and regulatory obligations, including supervisory concerns and actions taken to address them; - (viii) Ensuring the day-to-day business affairs of the Bank are effectively managed.
+- (i) Developing the strategic direction of the Company; - (ii) Ensuring that the Company's strategies and corporate policies are effectively implemented; - (iii) Ensuring that the Board's decisions are implemented and Board directions are responded to; - (iv) Providing directions in the implementation of short and long term business plans; - (v) Providing strong leadership i.e. effectively communicating a vision management philosophy and business strategy to the employees; - (vi) Keeping the Board fully informed of all business aspects of the Company's operations and ensuring sufficient information is distributed to the Board members, particularly on matters relating to: - (a) The performance, financial condition and operating environment of the Company; - (b) Failures relating to internal control systems, corruption risk management systems and management information systems, including breaches of risk limits and the Anti-Bribery and Corruption Policy;and - (c) Legal and regulatory obligations, including supervisory concerns and actions taken to address them. - (vii) Ensuring the day-to-day business affairs of the Company is effectively managed.